Historic classicism meets modern minimalist furniture - The creation of elegant restraint

 Kenji Yoshida's works have a special place in my heart.
 My mother has worked with him for a long time and I have always appreciated his special spirit.
 Japanese minimalism is therefore one of my greatest design inspirations.

 Kenji was also the first living artist to receive a solo exhibition in the British Museum's Japanese galleries.
 He was and is a true icon and I have always loved his mantra: life and peace.

 My next steps

-My next step is one Lifestyle-Brand to create.
+My next step is to create a lifestyle brand.
 That is why we are currently working on our extension to product design, which should reflect the aesthetics of our studio.
-My vision is to give as many apartments as possible with my personal minimalist touch.
+My vision is to confer my personal minimalist touch to as many apartments as possible.